 1. Aubert VB-7 Select Figured Violin Bridge – 4/4 Size

 This gadget was invented as far back as the 1860s, with skilled, experienced, and know-how craftsmanship.
-This has set the VB-7 Aubert violin bridge aside as arguably among the best ever bridge for violins anyplace around the globe.
+This has set the VB-7 Aubert violin bridge aside as arguably among the best ever bridges for violins anyplace around the globe.

-It is a full-sized bridge fabricated from maple that can match most all 4/4 sized violins.
+It is a full-sized bridge fabricated from maple that can match most all 4/4-sized violins.
 It comes semi-fitted and generally will simply slide right in.
 In some instances, you will have to sand down the fit a bit to get a more cozy, customized fit.
 It’s a nice dependable bridge that can simply improve the sound of any violin.

 With expert sight, it’s only the nice wood that’s distinguished to advance acoustically in addition to aesthetically are used over time.
 In addition, every single piece of the VB-7 Aubert violin bridge is rigorously and naturally aged and dried.